 Identifying Major Consolidation

 Next, I look for a strong initial move in the premarket followed by a major consolidation.
 Consolidation refers to when the stock price moves sideways in a range.
-If the stock shows more than one consolidation, I move on to another candidate.
+If the stock shows more than one major consolidation, I move on to another candidate.

 Marking Key Levels